Sakura Hime: The Legend of Princess Sakura: Moon Princess group

 A somewhat klutzy ninja but she showed great strength in being able to fight Shuri, who used to be her friend.
 She has feelings for Hayate, but can't tell him because she feels guilty for using jutsu to accidentally turn him into a frog.
 After the jutsu broke (thanks to Rurijo) she confesses to Hayate, but is rejected since he fell in love with Rurijo.
+This lead to a massive shock.